 The law enforcement officer shall have the burden of proving the alleged violation by a preponderance of the evidence.
 At trial, you are not required to be a witness.
 These matters are not recorded unless requested in writing at least one business day in advance of trial.
 There can be no appeal from the judge’s decision if the matter is not recorded.
 There is a $10 charge to be paid in advance for a copy on CD of the audio record.

 You may request in writing a Trial by Declaration.
-If Trial by Declaration is allowed, the court will send you notice of the date by which your affidavit must be received and will notify the citing officer/deputy of the same due date for his/her affidavit.
+If Trial by Declaration is allowed, the court will send you notice of the date by which your declaration must be received and will notify the citing officer/deputy of the same due date for his/her declaration.
 Once the court has reviewed and made a decision, you will be notified by mail.

 A .gov website belongs to an official government organization in the United States.